 We three sit in the Tilt-a-whirl, one on each side of our little girl

-Laughing at the rocking tease and squealing in the spins and sighing at the stop.
+Laughing at the rocking tease and squealing in the spins and sighing at

 The balloon still floats in my little girl’s room.